Episode 144. Crazy News Stories from 'The Times' Publication

 Ghostly rappings, hand clappings, and other supernatural demonstrations have been heard and experienced since Monday in the store and rooms occupied by Frank Petro and family, who keep a grocery store in one end of a big frame tenement house just across the orange line.

-Now is this like an organ player who's just like jamming the organ in church, just called an organ grinder?
+Now, is this like an organ player who's just like jamming the organ in church?

-Or do they do or is it one of the autumn like uh well not automated, the like ones you crank up and he grinds the organ.
+Just called an organ grinder, grinding those organs, or do they do, or is it one of the automobile automated, the like ones you crank up and he grinds the organ?

 I have no idea.

-Like the old ones that have like, you know, the the boogie wooggies and all that.
+Like the old ones that have like, you know, the boogie woogies and all that.

-I remember I remember I had like one of those old player pianos or a player piano that worked kind of the same.
+I remember I had like one of those old player pianos or a player piano that were kind of the same.

-It must be an old organ grinder and knew at a New Year's Eve party eight months ago, stabbed to death.
+It must be an old organ grinder at a New Year's Eve party eight months ago.

 The neighbors assert that the ghostly demonstrations are caused by the restless spirit of the murdered man.

-Father Diakila, pastor of the church of St. Michael, was called in last night.
+Father DiAquila, pastor of the Church of St. Michael, was called in last night.

 He prayed and sprinkled holy water in the rooms where the noises were heard.